ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Provider - service responsible for this identity
   * Stable ID - a stable ID representing the user regardless of which identity is being used or the current peer contact ID
   * Public peer file
-  * TTL expiry timestamp - when must client do a recheck on the identity as the associated information might have changed
+  * TTL expiry time-stamp - when must client do a recheck on the identity as the associated information might have changed
-  * Priority / weight - SRV like priority and weighting system to gauge which identity discovered to be associated to the same peer contact have highest priority
+  * Priority / weight - "SRV-like" priority and weighting system to gage which identity discovered to be associated to the same peer contact have highest priority
-  * Last update timestamp - when the information associated to the identity was last updated
+  * Last update time-stamp - when the information associated to the identity was last updated
   * Identity display name - (optional), the display name to use with the identity
-  * Identity rendered public profile URL - (optional), a webpage that can be rendered by the browser to display profile information about this identity
+  * Identity rendered public profile URL - (optional), a web-page that can be rendered by the browser to display profile information about this identity
-  * Programmatic public profile URL - (optional), a machine readable vcard like webpage that can be used to extract out common profile information
+  * Programmatic public profile URL - (optional), a machine readable v-card like web-content-page that can be used to extract out common profile information
   * Public Feed URL - (optional), an RSS style feed representing the public activity for the user
   * Optional list of avatars containing:
     * Avatar name - (optional), name representing subject name of avatar (note: avatars with the same name are considered identical and thus are used to distinguish between varying sizes for the same avatar)